fygar256/general-assembler-axx/README.md

 .symbolc::<characters>
 ```

-You can specify characters other than numbers and uppercase and lowercase letters in `<characters>`.
+By setting this, you can specify characters other than numbers and uppercase and lowercase letters in `<characters>`.

 The default is alphabets + numbers + `'_%$-~&|'`.

 #### Pattern order

-Pattern files are evaluated from top to bottom, so the pattern placed earlier takes precedence.
-Special patterns are placed first, and general patterns are placed last.
+Pattern files are evaluated from top to bottom, so the one placed earlier takes precedence.
+Place special patterns first and general patterns last.
 Like below.

 ```
 LD A,(HL)